nfletton/PlotDirector/README.md

   e.g. `draw_path [[20.0,20.0],[190.0,20.0],[190.0,128.0],[20.0,128.0],[20.0,20.0]]`
   results in a [call to](https://axidraw.com/doc/py_api/#draw_path).
 - **Pause Command**
-  Lines matching the word `pause` causes processing of further commands to halt until the keyboard character 'c' is pressed to resume the plot.
+  Any line beginning with `pause ` causes processing of further commands to halt until the keyboard character 'c' is pressed to resume the plot.
+Any characters after the command name are interpreted as a message that is sent to the console and the optional webhook
 - **Reusable Command Sequences**
   Lines starting with `def ` define reusable blocks of API commands.
   These can be useful where repeated sequences of commands are required for